saltire/sokommo/README.md

 - Environment variables can be declared in a `.env` file in the root folder during development.
 - Code linting with ESLint.
 The configuration is based on Airbnb's style guide, with a few of my own preferred overrides.
-  There is an `.eslintrc.js` file in the root, and one in `/app` for React-specific config.

 ## Scripts

 - `npm run watch`: Start the development server.
   The front end app will reload, and the back end server will restart, when you make changes.
+  View the app at `http://localhost:8080`, or change the port with the `DEV_SERVER_PORT` environment variable.
-- `npm run build`: Build the front end app for production.
-It will go to the `/dist` folder.
+- `npm run build`: Build for production.
+  The front end will go into the `/dist` folder, and the back end into `/built`.
 - `npm start`: Start the production server.
 You will need to run `npm run build` first.
 - `npm run lint`: Check the code for style errors.